Project type: Land Use and Forestry

 Annual CO₂ reduction: 18'800t

-This carbon offset project aims at preventing further deforestation of a globally significant ecosystem.
+This climate protection project aims at preventing further deforestation of a globally significant ecosystem.
 Instead of earning their living by harvesting timber, the local landowners – several Fijian clans – will establish a protected area which generates carbon credits.

 The local indigenous rainforest communities in Fiji predominantly rely on subsistence agriculture, cash cropping as well as on the extraction of timber and non-timber forest products for domestic use.
 In the communities without access to commercial agriculture, commercial logging of timber is one of the few reliable income sources.
 Therefore, deforestation poses a serious threat to the rainforest in the project area.
 Deforestation contributes to the high percentage of global annual greenhouse gas emissions already caused by rainforest loss.